Get 20% OFF your perfect routine. Take our health quiz.

 Final thoughts

-Ashwagandha is a powerful herb — but due to limited research, it’s usually avoided during breastfeeding.
-This doesn’t mean it’s harmful, just unproven.
+Ashwagandha is a powerful herb — but due to limited research, it’s best avoided during breastfeeding.
+This doesn’t mean it’s harmful, just unproven for infant safety.

-In the meantime, gentle options like magnesium, chamomile, omega-3 and mindfulness techniques can offer safe, effective support until you’re ready to consider adaptogens again.
+Gentle options like magnesium, chamomile, omega-3 and mindfulness can offer safe, effective support until you’re ready to consider adaptogens again after weaning.

 Leave a comment